On Reeb graphs induced from smooth functions on closed or open manifolds: Modifications of Theorems and where the original assumptions do not hold.

 \section{Modifications of Theorems \ref{thm:2} and \ref{thm:3} where the original assumptions do not hold.}

-\begin{Thm} Let $G$ be a finite and connected graph having at least one edge and a good function $h$ such that an integer $0$ or $1$ is assigned to each edge.
-We assume that the original assumption as in Theorem \ref{thm:2} does not hold.
+\begin{Thm} Let $G$ be a connected graph having at least one edge.
+Assume that a good function $h:G \rightarrow \mathbb{R}$ is given.
+Assume also that an integer $0$ or $1$ is assigned to each edge by a map $l$.
+We assume that the original assumption of Theorem \ref{thm:2} does not hold.

-In this situation there exist a connected an orientable surface $M$ and a smooth function $f:M \rightarrow \mathbb{R}$ satisfying the following properties. \begin{enumerate} \item The Reeb graph $W_f$ is isomorphic to $G${\rm :} we denote an isomorphism by $\phi:W_f \rightarrow G$. \item If we consider the natural quotient map onto the graph and for each point that is not a vertex and that is in an edge an integer $p=0,1$ is assigned to, then the preimage is diffeomorphic to a circle {\rm (}$p=0${\rm )} or a line {\rm (}$p=1${\rm )}. \item For a point $p \in M$ mapped by the quotient map $q_f$ to a vertex $v$, $f(p)=h(\phi(v))$. \item At singular points at which the function $f$ does not have local extrema, except finitely many ones, the functions are Morse functions or Morse-Bott functions. \item At singular points at which the function $f$ have local extrema, except finitely many ones, the functions are Morse functions, Morse-Bott functions, or represented as compositions of two Morse functions or compositions of Morse-Bott functions with Morse functions. \end{enumerate} \end{Thm} \begin{proof} The proof is similar to that of Theorem \ref{thm:2} in considerable parts.
-However, there are several new ingredients.\\ \\ STEP 1 Construction around a vertex at which the good function $h$ does not have a local extremum. \\ Let $a$ and $d$ be the number of edges $1$'s are assigned to and containing the vertex as the starting points and the ending points, respectively.
-Let $b$ and $c$ be the numbers of edges $0$'s are assigned to and containing the vertex as the ending points and the starting points, respectively.
+Then there exist a connected an orientable surface $M$ and a smooth function $f:M \rightarrow \mathbb{R}$ satisfying the following properties. \begin{enumerate} \item The Reeb graph $W_f$ is isomorphic to $G$ and an isomorphism $\phi:W_f \rightarrow G$ exists. \item If we consider the natural quotient map onto the graph and for each point that is not a vertex and that is in an edge $e$ satisfying $l(e)=q$, then the preimage is diffeomorphic to a circle {\rm (}$q=0${\rm )} or a line {\rm (}$q=1${\rm )}. \item For a point $p \in M$ mapped by the quotient map $q_f$ to a vertex $v$, $f(p)=h(\phi(v))$. \item At singular points at which the function $f$ does not have local extrema, except finitely many ones, the local functions are Morse functions or Morse-Bott functions. \item At singular points at which the function $f$ have local extrema, except finitely many ones, the local functions are Morse functions, Morse-Bott functions, or represented as the compositions of two Morse functions or the compositions of Morse-Bott functions with Morse functions. \end{enumerate} \end{Thm} \begin{proof} The proof is similar to that of Theorem \ref{thm:2} in considerable parts.
+However, there are several new ingredients.\\ \\ STEP 1 Construction around a vertex at which the good function $h$ does not have a local extremum. \\ Let $a$ and $d$ be the number of edges at which the values of $l$ are $1$ containing the vertex as the starting points and the ending points, respectively.
+Let $b$ and $c$ be the numbers of edges at which the values or $l$ are $0$ containing the vertex as the ending points and the starting points, respectively.